softorbit/Softorbit/README.md

 -   please interact with me I don’t bite ToT , you might as well think am offtab but am actually not

+-   just to let ya know that am taken so don’t even think of flirting with me or try Hit on me, it’s better if we keep things professional

   - homophobics / transphobics / pedos / predators DO NOT interact

   - I would proudly say that am from Jordan, I really love my people 💕